Helldriver

 Helldriver poster

-screen capture of Helldriver
+screen capture of Helldriver [Nihon Bundan: Heru Doraiba]

 When Iguchi (The Machine Girl) and Nishimura took over the Japanese splatter scene they came up with a rather unique concept for their films.
 Over the years that concept hasn't changed too much, but the way they work within those self-imposed boundaries is still as creative and out there as when they first started out.
-Slowly their output is changing from unique, individual works to genre film making and while some of you might be disappointed by this turn of events, true fans will only show more appreciation for the seemingly endless imagination of the people involved.
+Slowly their output is changing from unique, individual works to genre filmmaking and while some of you might be disappointed by this turn of events, true fans will only show more appreciation for the seemingly endless imagination of the people involved.

 The story of Helldriver finds Kika in a world divided by a big wall.
-On one side live the uninfected, on the other side lies a big wasteland crawling with zombie-like creatures, firmly under the spell of an obscure alien presence.
+On one side the uninfected roam, on the other side lies a big wasteland crawling with zombie-like creatures, firmly under the spell of an obscure alien presence.
 While the Japanese government is somewhat reluctant to annihilate these zombies (trying to protect their civil rights and completely unaware of the real dangers), the zombie queen is gathering her troops to launch a massive attack to break out of their prison.
 And so Kika is sent on a mission to avert the looming danger, helped by a crew of novice zombie killers.

-screen capture of Helldriver
+screen capture of Helldriver [Nihon Bundan: Heru Doraiba]

 Roughly the same can be said about the cast.
-Sure there are no A-class actors here and from time to time the acting can be quite shabby, at the same time the whole cast emits an immense sense of fun and enjoyment that more than makes up for their lacking capabilities.
+Sure there are no A-class actors here and from time to time the acting can be quite shabby, but at the same time the whole cast emits an immense sense of fun and enjoyment that more than makes up for their lacking capabilities.
 Everyone goes willfully over the top in portraying their characters, making it an ever bigger freak show than you could ever imagine.

-screen capture of Helldriver
+screen capture of Helldriver [Nihon Bundan: Heru Doraiba]

 Nishimura's Helldriver is of epic proportions.
 The film lasts a full 120 minutes which is quite long for nonsense like this.
-You would expect that Nishimura's ideas would start to dry up around halfway through, but against all odds he succeeds in keeping the film fresh and challenging from start to finish.
+You would expect that Nishimura's ideas would start to dry up around halfway through, but against all odds, he succeeds in keeping the film fresh and challenging from start to finish.
 The opening credits start 45 minutes into the film, the real fun only begins during the second hour.
 Surely the format is tried and tested by now, but the craziness Nishimura manages to pull out of his cinematic hat is still beyond belief.

 As time goes by films like Helldriver will appeal to an increasingly smaller audience, speaking to people who appreciate the film for what it contains rather than for its novelty value.
-Compared to his previous films, Nishimura strikes a perfect balance between splatter and comedy in Helldriver, where his earlier films would sometimes lack one or the other.
+Compared to his previous films, Nishimura strikes a perfect balance between splatter and comedy in Helldriver, whereas his earlier films would sometimes lack one or the other.
 It's definitely not a horror film in the sense that it is supposed to be scary or haunting, at the same time it's not all just for laughs either and splatter fans get their share of the action.

-Nishimura adepts can rejoice, Helldriver is up there with the best, sporting roughly two hours of madness, hilariously out-of-place social criticism and tons and tons of liters of blood.
-Surely you've seen it all before, but the creature design is still impeccable (zombie airplane) and some scenes simply must be seen to believed (the star alien commanding the zombies).
+Nishimura adepts can rejoice, Helldriver is up there with the best, sporting roughly two hours of madness, hilariously out-of-place social criticism, and tons and tons of liters of blood.
+Surely you've seen it all before, but the creature design is still impeccable (zombie airplane) and some scenes simply must be seen to be believed (the star alien commanding the zombies).
 It's true fan fodder and people not willing to engage in Nishimura's world will surely end up disappointed, but considering its uniqueness and stellar fun factor I can only hope Nishimura can keep this up for some time to come.